Car crash victim Degenkolb back in business on Tour

 Chris Froome attacked at that moment and there will be increased bad will on the French roadsides for the British champion, who has been booed by sections of the public on this Tour.

-Miraculously Bardet made it back to the Froome group shortly before the finish line after a huge effort that saw the French hope gasping for breath.
+Digging deep within himself Bardet however somehow made it back to the Froome group shortly before the finish line after a huge effort that saw the French hope gasping for breath.

+"It's a miracle I made it back, it's a miracle I'm still in the Tour de France," a dust covered Bardet said at the finishing line.

+"I had been planning to attack, to smash up the peloton," said the man who came second in 2016 and third last year.

 Questions will be asked about the leadership issue at Sky after Geraint Thomas abandoned Froome when a mechanical failure saw the four-time winner crash late on.